Events, activities and things to do

 - Vegetarian and vegan visitors should check out our Vegan Forres in Brief guide - you'll have no problem finding delicious dining options during your stay!

 - If you're visiting with children have a look at our Family Activities infosheet for ideas for things to do (along with links to the various websites) – and don't forget that there's a small play area next to East Lodge.

-- The Walk Highlands website has many more suggestions for walks in the surrounding area.
+- The Walk Highlands and Moray Ways websites have many more suggestions for walks and cycle rides in the surrounding area.

 - The Moray Way is a 95-mile circular long distance walk which goes through Forres and can be tackled as a series of day walks.

 - Forres is on Route 1 of the National Cycle Network – interesting fact: this route actually stretches all the way from Dover to the Shetland Islands, but you might just want to tackle the part around Forres!
 Follow Route 1 to get to Nairn to the west or Elgin to the east by quiet roads.

 - The Dava Way provides a safe off-road route for 24 miles to Grantown-on-Spey.
 Most of the route is along an old railway track, but there are some rough and muddy sections.

 - Easy cycling along forest tracks can be found in the Culbin Forest just west of Forres.

 - The Golf Highland website includes details of clubs in Moray.
 Serious lovers of the game might wish to consider buying a Moray Firth Golf Pass which offers discounts at many courses in the area, including the courses at Forres, Nairn Dunbar, Elgin, Grantown-on-Spey and Moray Golf Club’s Old and New courses in Lossiemouth - contact Moray Speyside Golf for further details.